HaskellChamber/Haskell-University/README.md

 1. How to init new Haskell project
 2. using the `IO` type
 3. divide project to modules

+This week is all about getting started.
+Familiarize yourself with [Stack](https://docs.haskellstack.org/en/stable/README/) and basic concepts of the language: function definition and application, module creation, `IO` type.

+Programs:

 #### 1. Write program that prints out "Hello worlds" and terminates